Extract from Artist Talk Magazine

 By circumstance, I work very much alone, linguistically stranded.
 I have a wi-fi radio tuned in to Radio 4 or 6, but with 12,000 other stations to listen to I can switch to radio city Delhi for a thrilling change of mood if the whim takes me.
 Although I miss my shared studio in Sussex and the chat, building the Spanish workshop and working in it has been hard, but creatively inspiring.
 I am surrounded by breath-taking examples of traditional Andalucian pottery derived from early Moorish influences, which serve as a constant reminder of how this cultural diversity moves art and civilization forward.

-I return to England every few months.
+I return to England every 6 weeks to my UK studio where I do all the design work.
 It is always beneficial to have a break from this solitary simple life and to briefly reconnect with my roots in Sussex.
 The contrast never fails to spark another flash of creativity.
 It is this example of a blatant contradiction of time and space which is so central to the work of a potter.

 I am currently working on the combination of fragile flowers and crudely drawn words that proclaim passion and rage which is so thrilling.
 Putting words on pots is an overt move for me.
 I have to come out from behind the slippery shadows of pictures, to proclaim a kind of certainty that I think will work.